puppetlabs/puppetlabs-windows_eventlog/README.md

 ## Usage

-### Classes and Defined Types:
+### Classes and Defined Types

 #### Defined Type: `windows_eventlog`

 The primary definition of this module.
 Manages the size and rotation policy of Windows event logs

 **Parameters within `windows_eventlog`:**
 ##### `log_path`